synnea/the-modern-witcher/README.md

 **HTML**
 * [HTML Validator](https://www.freeformatter.com/html-validator.html).
-    - The project contains a total of 16 html files.
-Throughout all of them, the HTML Validator did not recognize templating language, such as printing variables in double curly braces, as valid HTML, and threw errors.
+    - The project contains a total of 12 html files.
+Throughout all of them, the HTML Validator did not recognize templating language, such as variable interpolation and functions, as valid HTML, and threw errors.
 This was ignored throughout all files.
-Apart from Jinja-specific errors, the following anomalies remain:
+The following anomalies remain:
         - in the 'forbidden.html' file, the HTML Validator throws an error that inline style CSS is not allowed in this context.
 However, moving the CSS to a separate file leads to the CSS not being rendered at all.
 Thus, I chose to keep the inline styling.
         - in the 'logreg.html' file, the HTML Validator throws the error that tabpanels must be part of a tablist.
 However, adding a div with the role of tablist disabled the functionality.
 Thus, the semantic problem remains uncorrected.
         - similarly, the profile pages also throw the tabpanel and tablist error.
 Not wanting to break the functionality, I chose to leave it alone.